Engraving of Hartley

 4. Perception and Action: The Role of “Joint Impression”

 A “philosophical language” is one “without any deficiency, superfluity, or equivocation” (OM 1, prop.
 83), and what makes sight a “philosophical language” for feeling is that the two match each other: “The same qualities are made by means of light to impress vibrations on our eyes, which correspond in great measure to those made on the sense of feeling, so as to vary with their varieties” (OM 1, prop.
 30).
-Feeling and vision flow in tandem, with no missing, extraneous, or equivocal moves.
-It is thus joint impression, the correlation of the flows of sensation through two (or more) sensory modalities, so that the sensations one “vary with the varieties” of another, that accounts for the fact that we have ideas at all.
+Feeling and vision flow in tandem, usually with no missing, extraneous, or equivocal moves.
+It is thus “joint impression,” the correlation of the flows of sensation through two or more sensory modalities, so that the sensations of one “vary with the varieties” of another, that accounts for the fact that we have “ideas” at all.
+The “ideas” formed from visual and tactile “traces or images” are what we could call video-tactile clips, not static snapshots.
+In contrast, a person whose visual inputs are dissociated from his other sensory modalities, and especially his own movement and feeling, would be unable to consistently identify any “visual ideas.”
+Such is the condition of a person suffering from a visual agnosia (see James 1890, 1:48–50; also the Molyneux problem).

 5. The Range of Actions: From “Automatic” to “Decomplex”